Panasonic G10 vs GH5

 It is notable that the GH5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G10 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH5 (unlike the G10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G10 was succeeded by the Panasonic G3.
+Both the G10 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The G10 was replaced by the Panasonic G3, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So how do things add up?
 Is there a clear favorite between the Panasonic G10 and the Panasonic GH5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.